ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "This will sting a bit at first, but should go numb right after"<br>
 Shemeshea: \*nods\*<br>

 Sting?
 Probably feels cool after a laceration with...ohh there was some acid.
 Definitely should be cooler.
-She has cells which neutralized it before it did any damage...wow.
+According the her gene-nexus data, she has cells which neutralize foreign acid....incredible.

 Prix: "Your wound was a deep laceration, do you know what hit you?"<br>
 Shemeshea: "A flyer, with a talon"<br>

-"There was some acid, but your body neutralized it.
+"There was some acid, but your body was able to neutralized it.
 You are healing now and should be in fighting shape within a setadex (~ 16 minutes) and back to full strength within a cal cycle (~ 1 day).
 Try to avoid operating heavy weapons until them"<br>
 Shemeshea: "I'll try not to..."

 Prix: "Any questions?"<br>
 Shemeshea: \*shakes her head, her eyes staying on Prix's face\*

 Her heart rates are going down, vitals are sable, wound is reacting well.
 Almost time to say goodbye.
-Those dark eyes; almond discs with irises that looked made from living dark amethyst; also still dilated; I think it takes more than the pain drugs to explain...oh shadt!
+Those dark eyes; black discs with iris rings that looked made from living dark amethyst; also still dilated; I think it takes more than the pain drugs to explain...oh shadt!
 How long was I staring at her eyes!?

 Might as well say something, as long as shes still checked-in as an injury they had a private channel.
 Breath deep.